Brodie Smith (ultimate): Professional

 Brodie Smith began his professional ultimate career with the AUDL playing for the Indianapolis Alleycats in 2011.
 In 2013, Brodie signed with the Chicago Wildfire.
-Brodie then suffered from tearing his ACL and his meniscus.
+Brodie then suffered a knee injury, tearing his ACL and meniscus.
 He was unable to play in the 2014 and 2015 season.
 In 2016, Brodie signed with the Dallas Roughnecks.
-In 2017, Brodie came back home to Florida and signed with the Jacksonville Cannons.
+In 2017, Brodie returned to Florida and signed with the Jacksonville Cannons.

 Flying Disc Trick Shots

-Brodie's first trick shots video, Frisbee Trick Shots, was released in 2011 on YouTube as a compilation video of trick frisbee throws around Gainesville, Florida and the University of Florida campus.
+Brodie's first trick shot video, Frisbee Trick Shots, was released in 2011 on YouTube as a compilation video of trick frisbee throws around Gainesville, Florida and the University of Florida campus.
 As of December 2015, the video has generated over 5 million views.
 In the video, Brodie is seen completing throws into trash cans and other targets in increasingly difficult situations.
 The final shot involves him throwing a disc into a trash can from top of the University of Florida football stadium.